Dženan Ćatić

-Dženan Ćatić (born May 26, 1992) is a Bosnian former footballer.
+Dženan Ćatić (born May 26, 1992) is a Bosnian former footballer who played as a forward.

 Playing career

 College and youth

-He attended East Kentwood High School.
+Ćatić attended East Kentwood High School.
 After graduation he spent time with the youth team and second team of German club 1.
 FC Kaiserslautern, Catic moved back to the United States to play NAIA college soccer at Davenport University.

 While at college, Catic played with USL PDL club Michigan Bucks during their 2014–15 season, where he scored 16 goals in 14 appearances.

 Professional

 On January 15, 2015, Catic was selected 31st overall in the 2015 MLS SuperDraft by Philadelphia Union.
 He signed with the club on March 1, 2015.

 Catic was loaned to the Union's USL partner club Harrisburg City Islanders in March 2015.

 Catic signed with USL club Rio Grande Valley FC Toros on February 1, 2016.
 Catic opted to miss the 2017 season due to concussion.

+Coaching career

+In 2017, Catic joined the Davenport Panthers as an assistant coach in 2017.

-Personal
+Personal life

-Catic is a dual citizen of the United States and Bosnia & Herzegovina.
+Ćatić is a dual citizen of the United States and Bosnia & Herzegovina.